Andesite-Project/Andesite-Mod-Creator/README.md

 As the project matures, more features will be added, so check back often!

+The official IRC channel for the Andesite Project is #AndesiteProject on EsperNet (irc.esper.net).

 ## FAQ

 ### Can I redistribute this?